Benjamin Franklin (book): Background

 Van Doren signed a deal with Viking and received an advance of $3,000 to complete his biography on Benjamin Franklin.
 Van Doren travelled up and down New England visiting various institutions that housed Franklin's papers to research the book, including the archives at the American Philosophical Society, University of Philadelphia, along with Harvard and Yale University among others.
 He spent nearly every day exploring these archives for two years searching for information that had not yet been revealed in any Franklin biographies.
 In an early draft of the book, one of Van Doren's editors felt that the book sourced too many direct quotations from Franklin and suggested they be removed.
 Van Doren disagreed with this; he thought the quotations improved the writing.
 The extensive research caused the cost of the book to balloon beyond Van Doren's original advance, so Viking granted Van Doren a second advance of $2,000.
 In August 1938 Van Doren was paid a contract of $14,000 ($271,066 as of 2021) for the book's inclusion in the Book-of-the-Month-Club.

 Benjamin Franklin released in September, 1938 to critical and commercial success.
-With the book's success, Van Doren met with Sidney Howard to discuss a stage adaptation for the book; however, the stage production was canceled after Sidney's tragic death in 1939.
+With the book's success, Van Doren met with Sidney Howard to discuss a stage adaptation for the book; however, the stage production was canceled after Howard's tragic death in 1939.
 In 1940 RKO Pictures purchased the film rights for the book, but the film was never produced.